 Construction industry trends

-One thing is certain: The pandemic will have lasting effects on the construction industry as more contractors search for ways to improve efficiency and make up for time lost on projects.
-New technologies can provide critical efficiency gains as contractors face increased pressure to stay competitive and win bids.
+As the industry adjusts to these ongoing issues, more contractors are looking for ways to improve efficiency and make up for lost time on projects.
+New technologies can provide crucial time and cost savings as contractors face increased pressure to stay competitive and win bids.

 Finding efficiencies is a priority

 Along the lines of the Need for Speed program, many construction fabricators and contractors are looking for more efficient ways to do business and new technologies that save time and money.
-While efficiency has always been a priority, it’s especially critical now as the industry looks to rebound from the COVID-19 slowdown.
+While efficiency has always been a priority, it’s especially critical now as the industry adjusts to its many challenges.

-“The pandemic has almost worked like an accelerator on existing trends,” Turmail says.
+“The pandemic almost worked like an accelerator on existing trends,” says Brian Turmail, vice president of public affairs and strategic initiatives for AGC.
 “A lot of contractors have been exploring technologies, like using robotics or using drones to do inspections.
 All of a sudden, what was an interesting curiosity before to see if it was worthwhile becomes a necessity.”

 AISC member feedback echoes this, Raff says.
 More of their steel fabrication shop members are using robotic welding, for example.